Danielwohlr/food-delivery-time-series/README.md

 # Prediction of Customers in Different Parts of Helsinki using Deep Learning

-This is home assignment as a part of application process for summer internship at Wolt, done by __Daniel Wohlrath__.
+This is home assignment as a part of application process for a summer internship, done by __Daniel Wohlrath__.

 ## Table of Contents